vovavasylyna/blog3/content/writing/lets-go-back-to-personal-blogging.md

 ---
-title: "Let's Go Back to Personal Blogging"
+title: "Let's go back to personal blogging"
 date: 2023-08-23T09:47:44+03:00
 description: "My manifesto around personal independent blogging."
+draft: 'true'

 ---
 Once upon a time, there were blogs - they were like the original social media.
 People built communities and fostered connections.
 They shared personal stuff a lot.
 They did this often.
 They looked out for any trouble and helped each other by sharing links to interesting blogs with newcomers.